 - Applicants who have not taken the required test(s) can be admitted provisionally, but must satisfy this requirement during the first semester of graduate study in order to continue. - Official scores on the Graduate Record Examination (GRE) are required.
-Testing must be within five years of application. - Complete an application for admission. - Submit official transcript(s). - Submit three letters of recommendation from professionals in the area of interest. - International applicants must meet all requirements.
+Testing must be within five years of application.
+Due to COVID-19, GRE scores are not required for the 2020-2021 academic year. - · Complete an application for admission. - Submit official transcript(s). - Submit three letters of recommendation from professionals in the area of interest. - Personal statement. - International applicants must meet all requirements.